camunda/camunda-docs/docs/self-managed/identity/user-guide/tenants/managing-tenants.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-In this guide you will learn about how to manage tenants in Identity and how to control the members who have access to them.
+In this guide you will learn how to manage tenants in Identity and how to control the members who have access to them.

-### Managing tenants
+## Managing tenants

 :::note
 The `<default>` tenant is automatically created during Identity startup.
 See here for more information.